mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200613_r1_O2_beta-thujaplicin/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements were taken every 15 minutes for approximately 36 hours.

+## Conclusions

+The conclusions on this section come from the qualitative exploration of the data.
+In particular the file `growth_plate_reader_exploration.ipynb` with its interactive plots helped us reach these conclusions.

+The data does not follow the expected trend whatsoever.
+There are several issues with the data:
+- The `O2-R0` strain presents completely different behaviors for each of the rows where it was inoculated.
+- The trend does not follow what we expect for the negative selection.
+The expected case was that the strain with the highest number of repressors would have the highest growth rate among the strains expressing *tetA*.
+But this starin presents a weird behavior.
+We know from the experiment on `20200314` that this strain seems to fall out of the expected trends.
+So this suggests again a contamination issue that needs to be addressed.

+What we did learn from the experiment is that the **best concentration of β-thujaplicin lies between 30 and 100 µM**.
+Future explorations will have to span this range to nail down the best values.